Day 1: Wicklow Mountains & Glendalough

 Day 12: Glenveagh National Park

-Donegal is one of the most unspoiled landscapes in Europe.
-It is famous for its beautiful scenery and coastline with impressive mountain ranges, glens and lakes.
-Donegal is filled with rich reminders of a historic past.
 We will travel to Ireland's most northerly national park: the Glenveagh National Park.
 It is a wonderful place that is even a breeding ground for wild eagles.
 If you're lucky enough, you might catch a glimpse of one!
-After our hike through the national park, we will give you a guided tour of Glenveagh Castle.
-The castle is a magical place, looking like it belongs in a fairytale.
-Set on the banks of the lough, it is an impressive sight.
-It was once owned by an American of Irish ancestry.
-After his death he donated the castle to the state.
-This beautiful location is rich with many photo opportunities!
+After a wonderful hike through the national park, we will give you a guided tour of Glenveagh Castle.

 Highlight of the day: Hike through Glenveagh National Park